 The article links provided in this article is also written by me to cover subtopic in detail.

-How to Use a random module in Python
+How to Use a random module

 The random module has various functions to accomplish all of the above tasks.
 We will see how to use these functions in the latter section of the article.